 Solar radiation in crops, grass and trees

 Plant canopies are far from simple structures.
-They consist of many shoots, leaves and branches arranged in complex 3-D shapes – but they can generally be simplified into a ‘big leaf’ in order to make broad comparison of vegetation in different climates and growing-systems .
+They consist of many shoots, leaves and branches arranged in complex 3-D shapes – but they can generally be simplified into a ‘big leaf’ to allow comparison of vegetation in different climates and growing-systems .

 The first step in any analysis is to work out how much of the solar radiation is intercepted and transmitted by the plant canopy.
 Instruments called solarimeters are used to measure incoming solar immediately above the canopy (I in Fig. 1), that reflected from the plant canopy (R), and that passing through or transmitted (T) to the soil.